copyninja/copyninja.info/content/devops/lvm_shrink_resize_partition.rst

   cp debian-wheezy.iso /dev/sdb

-Look at destination, its a device and voil‡ this worked!
+Look at destination, its a device and voil√† this worked!
 This is something new I learnt and I'm surprised how easy it is now to prepare USB stick.
 But I still didn't get why first 2 methods failed!.
 If you guys know please do share.